florentpoujol/CSharpToUnityScriptConverter/readme.md

 Multiple inline variable declaration will be messed up or won't be converted at all if a semi-colon is found anywhere whithin the whole delcaration, before the semi-colon that closes the expression.
 Also having curly brackets and/or parenthesis inside values or instance may lead the expression not to be converted.

-#What does not work in UnityScript
+#Features not supported by UnityScript

 This sections shows which features does not work in UnityScript, and try to provide a work around when possible.

 In some cases, the converter could deal with the situation itself, but it is just not (yet) implemented.

-##Features not supported by UnityScript, but dealt with by the converter
+##Features dealt with by the converter

 * abstract keyword : abstract classes/methods are converted into regular classes/methods.

-## The converter could do something about that but does not do anything in the current version
+* virtual keyword : it is just removed
+* Probably some others

+##Features that could be deal with by the converter (but that curently aren't)

-* You can not have a method parameter nammed "get".
+* You ca'nt have a method parameter nammed "get".
 * You can't create assembly aliases (using Alias=Assembly;)

+##Hopeless features

-## The converter can not do anything, you have to deal with the situation yourself
+The converter can not do anything about them, you have to deal with the situation yourself.

 * Enums does not accepts negative values.
 * Static properties can't access another static property (you get the same error as if the accessed property is non-static).

-###Keyword "params" in method parameters
+###Params keyword

 They are left, so they pop errors in the Unity console.
 The solution is to remove the "params" keyword from the method declaration, then wrap the parameters in an array in the method call.

-C#:
+C# :

 	void Method( params int[] values ) {}
 	Method( 1, 2 );
 	Method( 1, 2, 3 );